 With so many types of chili sauce, there is no one recipe that people follow.
 However, they all follow similar guidelines, using similar ingredients.

-One of the most common issues that people have is with sweetness – making chili too sweet.
 In this article, we explore why this happens and give you practical knowledge of how to neutralize the sweetness in your dish.

 Why Is My Chili Too Sweet?